chainlist/svelte-forms/src/docs/4_Field.md

 );
 ```

-`field()` returns a writable store and is a convenient function to create a new form input that will serve a your input controller.
+`field()` returns a writable store and is a convenient function to create a new form input that will serve as your input controller.

 You can directly use the store to set the field value programatically if you need to.